ShawnHYSun/Camera-Calibration/README.md

 <p align="center">Figure 2.
 System Stucture Diagram</p>

 Consequently, this project proposes a method to calibrate the camera, remove distortion of the image, obtain the camera posture and tool posture, and finally perform hand-eye calibration by using **OpenCV**, typically **cv2.calibrateHandEye** and **cv2.calibrateCamera** functions.

+**Code Description**

+The provided code focuses on the calibration and navigation aspects within a spinal surgery robot system.
+Initially, the script undergoes a calibration process, utilizing images of a chessboard pattern to determine intrinsic camera parameters like distortion coefficients, camera matrix, and rotation and translation vectors.
+These parameters are crucial for rectifying and undistorting subsequent images, enhancing the accuracy of image processing.
+The code then proceeds to undistort a set of input images using the obtained calibration parameters, creating a folder of undistorted images for further analysis.
+Subsequently, the undistorted images are recalibrated to refine the camera matrix and distortion coefficients.
+Additionally, the script extracts 3D pose information from corresponding CSV files, representing the transformation from the robot tool to the base.
+The core functionality lies in the calibration of hand-eye coordination, which involves finding the relationship between the tool's position and orientation concerning the camera's coordinate system.
+The script employs the OpenCV library to perform this hand-eye calibration (cv2.calibrateHandEye).
+The final output includes the transformation matrix representing the camera-to-tool relationship, enabling precise navigation and positioning of surgical tools during spinal surgeries.
+The code also demonstrates the projection of control points, showcasing the accuracy achieved in mapping points between different coordinate systems.
+In summary, this script automates the calibration of a spinal surgery robot system, ensuring accurate navigation and coordination between the camera and surgical tools, ultimately enhancing the precision and safety of spinal surgeries.